dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/README.md

 This is very useful when AppleScripts are inserted into the flow of Shortcuts actions.
 A POSIX file object is displayed as a **slash**-delimited path preceded by a POSIX file specifier.

-In most cases, it is strongly recommended to use this POSIX file object outside of the process finder to define variables that are then used within the process.
+In most cases, it is strongly recommended to use this POSIX file object outside of the process Finder to define variables that are then used within the process.